philcali/sbt-lwjgl-plugin/README.md

     import sbt._

     class Plugins(info: ProjectInfo) extends PluginDefinition(info) {
-      val lwjglPlugin = "calico" % "sbt-lwjgl-plugin" % "1.0" from "http://github.com/downloads/philcali/sbt-lwjgl-plugin/sbt-lwjgl-plugin-1.0.jar"
+      val lwjglPlugin = "scan" % "sbt-lwjgl-plugin" % "0.3" from "http://github.com/scan/sbt-lwjgl-plugin/downloads/sbt-lwjgl-plugin-0.3.jar"
     }

 How it works
 ---

-The plugin simply looks for lwjgl in your lib directory of your project.
-If you already have lwjgl native libraries defined in your JAVA_LIBRARY_PATH, then you're golden.
+The plugin adds the necessary dependencies for LWJGL to your project.
+On `run`, the downloaded natives are extracted to the lib directory, the `java.library.path` is set correctly.

 The plugin comes with a Slick2D trait for [Slick] dependencies.